Spain (Kingdom of Spain)

 Hiking Roque Nublo.

-In general hiking Pico de las Nibes is a good adventure, quite challenging workout due to altitude and lenght, well worth the ascent.
-Make sure you have your way back figured out – there is no bus to the highest point of Gran Canaria and if you came on foot you will need to hike back.
-Or hitchhike like I did – I was very lucky to meet a lovely German traveler, who not only turned out to be a drone explorer but took me back to south of the island to lovely Maspalomas.
+In general hiking Pico de las Nieves is a good adventure, quite a challenging workout due to altitude and length, well worth the ascent.
+Make sure you have your way back figured out – there is no bus to the highest point of Gran Canaria and if you come on foot you will need to hike back.
+Or hitchhike like I did – I was very lucky to meet a lovely German traveler, who not only turned out to be a drone explorer but took me back to the south of the island to lovely Maspalomas.
 Unplanned and unpredictable travels are the best and most adventurous way of exploring the world!
-Willi – many thanks for lovely chats during our road travels – you know how to drive (as for ex Formula 1 commentator).
+Willi – many thanks for the lovely chats during our road travels – you know how to drive (as for ex-Formula 1 commentator).

 Sassari Sardinia